wbthomason/packer.nvim/README.md

   'myusername/example',   -- The plugin location string
-  -- The following keys are all optional disable = boolean,           -- Mark a plugin as inactive installer = function,        -- Specifies custom installer.
+  -- The following keys are all optional disable = boolean,           -- Mark a plugin as inactive as = string,                 -- Specifies an alias under which to install the plugin installer = function,        -- Specifies custom installer.
 See "custom installers" below. updater = function,          -- Specifies custom updater.
 See "custom installers" below. after = string or list,      -- Specifies plugins to load before this plugin.